GemCityTECH/gemcity.tech/README.md

 **Gem City Game Developers** - Exploring all topics around gaming and the gaming industry.
 We explore design, art, programming, digital and non-digital game topics. | Brian Turner | 2nd Thursdays @5:30pm
 **New to The Web** - Providing more entry level skill and career building training for those interested in the web or software development industry. | Davis Sanders | 3rd Tuesdays @6pm
 **Frameworks** A monthly meeting that explore a balance of _both_ frontend web DESIGN topics & frontend web DEVELOPMENT topics. | Allen May | 3rd Wednesdays @6pm
+**Gem City ML / AI** For professionals who are curious about machine learning and meeting with like minded professionals. | Evelyn Boettcher | 3rd Thursdays @6pm

 Currently, all meetings are at the Innovation Hub at the Downtown Dayton Arcade Building.